Passerelles 2023 vers la HES-SO Genève

 Other housing options are also available:

-Free or low rent accommodation is sometimes offered in exchange for daily services provided to the host for a fixed period: www.ensembleavectoit.com
+Free or low rent accommodation is also sometimes offered in exchange for daily services provided to the host for a fixed period: www.ensembleavectoit.com

 You may also wish to check the following websites for private rooms and shared apartments to rent in Switzerland and abroad: